GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-autopilot/README.md

 **Steps**

-  > Note: If you previously tried Option 1, make sure that you have deleted the file `resourcegroup.yaml` from the gke-autopilot folder.
+  > Note: If you previously tried Option 1, make sure that you have deleted the file `resourcegroup.yaml` from the `gke-autopilot` folder.

-1. Run the following command to deploy the GKE Cluster and Node Pool manifests.
+1. Run the following command to deploy the GKE Autopilot Cluster.

     Starting at the root of this repo run the following:

     ```sh
-    cd krm-resources/deploy/gke-autopilot
+    cd services/private-gke/client-experimentation/gke-autopilot
     kubectl apply -f gke-autopilot.yaml
     ```